pycom/pycom-micropython-sigfox/README.md

 - py/ -- the core Python implementation, including compiler, runtime, and core library.
 - unix/ -- a version of MicroPython that runs on Unix.
+- exp32/ -- a version of MicroPython that runs on the ESP32 based boards from Pycom.
 - stmhal/ -- a version of MicroPython that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).
 - minimal/ -- a minimal MicroPython port.
 Start with this if you want